CAR DAMAGED IN AUTO ACCIDENT – NO INSURANCE OR LIABILITY ONLY

 The answer is that you first should help the other driver’s insurance company adjuster understand that the auto accident or crash was their driver’s fault.
 Provide them with the police report and photographs.
 You should also calmly explain to the adjuster how the accident happened.
 However, you should NOT give the adjuster a recorded statement, particularly if you or a passenger in your car may have been injured and there are going to be any questions about injuries.
-Because you are focused on your immediate problem – getting your car fixed – you are less likely to give full attention to questions about your injuries or even realize that you have been injured.
+Because you are focused on your immediate problem – getting your car fixed – you are less likely to give full attention to questions about your injuries or even realize that you have been injured in the accident.
 If the conversation is recorded, it will be used against you later if your injuries turn out to be more serious than you expected and you try to make a claim.
 For more information, see How Do I Get Paid For The Damage To My Car.

-We are Minnesota attorneys, and our personal injury lawyers have over 25 years’ experience handling hundreds of car accident injury cases.
+We are Minnesota attorneys, and our personal injury lawyers have over 25 years’ experience successfully handling hundreds of car accident injury cases.
 We will provide you with a free initial consultation, and we always only charge a percentage of the compensation you receive from your case.
 We provide big firm experience and small firm attention.
 You can meet a MN car accident attorney at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 We also meet people at their homes in many surrounding cities including Chaska, Chanhassen, Lakeville, Burnsville, Maple Grove, Brooklyn Center, St. Paul, Roseville, Forest Lake, and cities throughout Minnesota such as Albert Lea MN.
 You can contact us by calling or emailing from the web site contact information.